SenseNet/sncom-resources/_docs/odata-rest-api.md

 - **__metadata**: contains the OData URI of the entity and the name of its Content Type
 - **Actions**: this property is deferred: a comma separated list of action names
-- **IsFile**: if its value is true, the content has a binary property named "Binary" (from version 6.2.1).
+- **IsFile**: if its value is true, the content has a binary property named "Binary".
 - **IsFolder**: if its value is true, the content implements **IFolder** interface.
-Implementing IFolder interface does not mean that the content is inherited from the `Folder` class but it has public Children property (from version 6.2.1).
+Implementing IFolder interface does not mean that the content is inherited from the `Folder` class but it has public Children property.
 - **Id**, **Name**, **DisplayName**, **Icon**, **CreationDate**, **ModificationDate**: common properties of type integer, number or datetime.
 - **CreatedBy** and **ModifiedBy**: deferred properties (see: [http://www.odata.org/documentation/json-format#DeferredContent](http://www.odata.org/documentation/json-format#DeferredContent)).